mjdamgaard/UP-Web-Project/README.md

 ### Another example

 To give another example, imagine that you are looking for an article about a subject, and you want to find one that is both very educational and also somewhat entertaining.
-Then you could take those two tags, 'educational' and 'entertaining,' in addition to a standard 'liked' rating, and by giving a lot of weight (adjusted by some slider) to the 'educational' rating, and a little weight as well to the 'entertaining' rating, you get get these kinds of resources listed first in the search feed.
+Then you could take those two tags, 'educational' and 'entertaining,' in addition to a standard 'liked' rating, and by giving a lot of weight (by adjusting by a slider) to the 'educational' rating, and a little weight as well to the 'entertaining' rating, you can get these kinds of resources listed first in the search feed.

-For each resource in such a search feed, you can then see the score for each of the tags used in your search, as well as for your other favorite tags.
+For each resource in such a search feed, you can then see the score for each of the given tags that you used in your search, as well as your other favorite tags.

 <!-- Another example could be if you are looking for some product to buy, and  -->